- Do not provide any personal information or click on any link provided

 Accessible Downtown Parking Locations

-The WPA recognizes Disability Permits from other provinces, states and countries.
-Disability permits from Manitoba are recognized in other provinces, states, and countries as well.
-The FIA European Bureau is working on a worldwide survey to develop an international guide for disabled drivers.
+The WPA recognizes Accessible Permits from other provinces, states and countries.
+Accessible permits from Manitoba are recognized in other provinces, states, and countries as well.
+The FIA European Bureau is working on a worldwide survey to develop an international guide for accessible drivers.

-However, if you plan to use a Disability Permit in another jurisdiction, IT IS IMPORTANT that you still check with that jurisdiction ahead of time to find out if there are any differences in regulations.
+However, if you plan to use an Accessible Permit in another jurisdiction, IT IS IMPORTANT that you still check with that jurisdiction ahead of time to find out if there are any differences in regulations.

 Information on Paystations and Parking Products